Arun Jaitley: Early life

-Arun Jaitley was born on 28 December 1952 in Delhi into a Punjabi Hindu Brahmin family.
+Arun Jaitley was born on 28 December 1952 in Delhi into a Punjabi Brahmin family which migrated from Lahore during Partition of India.
 His father Maharaj Kishen Jaitley was a lawyer and mother Ratan Prabha Jaitley a housewife.
 He studied at St. Xavier's Senior Secondary School, Delhi from 1957 to 1969.
 He graduated with the honours degree in commerce, B.Com from Shri Ram College of Commerce of Delhi University in 1973.
 He passed his LL.B. degree from Faculty of Law, University of Delhi in 1977.

 Jaitley was the Akhil Bharatiya Vidyarthi Parishad (ABVP) student leader at the Delhi University Campus in the seventies and rose to be the President of the Students Union of Delhi University in 1974.
 During the period of proclamation of Internal Emergency (1975–77) when fundamental rights were suspended, he was under preventive detention for a period of 19 months.
 He was a prominent leader of a movement against corruption launched in the year 1973 by Raj Narain and Jayaprakash Narayan.
 He was the convener of the National Committee for Students and Youth organisation appointed by Jai Prakash Narayan.
 He was also active in civil rights movement and helped found PUCL Bulletin along with Satish Jha and Smitu Kothari.
 After being released from jail, he joined the Jan Sangh.

 In 1977, being the convener of the Loktantrik Yuva Morcha at a time when the Congress suffered defeat, Jaitley was appointed the president of the Delhi ABVP and All India Secretary of the ABVP.
 He was then made the president of the youth wing of the BJP and the secretary of the Delhi Unit in 1980, a short time after joining the party.